 to the output file if you aren't already on the last page.

 TYPE command to see the contents of a file:

 See this page for a detailed guide on using PDP-8 EDIT.

 To run Adventure we first need to run the FORTRAN environment.
-Start it up with the following command
+Start it up with

 .R FRTS *

 Tell the FORTRAN system we want to load Adventure with the following command,

 Press the ESCAPE key on your keyboard to start the execution.
 Below you'll find the full sequence of commands plus some ADVENTURE output: